-from KEEP PUNCHING
+1939 excerpt from the film KEEP PUNCHING

-(also known as Jittering Jitterbugs)
+(also a short known as Jittering Jitterbugs)

 The Big Apple routine was performed by Whitey’s Lindy Hoppers on a 1938-39 tour of Australia and New Zealand as part of a traveling Broadway show called “Hollywood Hotel Review.”
 The “Big Apple Dancers”, as they were called in the playbill, were an enormous success in Australia and New Zealand, receiving great acclaim in the press and apparently winning the hearts of the Australian people.

 Also on this film clip, the Lindy Hoppers appear in a staged dance contest and do incredible acrobatic routines on a crowded dance floor.
 Like many dance filmclips,(see Malcolm X for a recent example) this is pure fiction — acrobatic steps were never done in a thick crowd like that!
 However, it is loads of fun to see the contrast between the precise and energetic Lindy Hoppers and the ordinary social dancers on the floor.

 Since this aspect of the film was completely unrehearsed, you have a good idea of the kind of dancing that was going on in the jams in the Cats Corner at the Savoy Ballroom that night!